Andrepereira2001/feup-mnum-2020/README.md

 ## DESCRIPTION
 We where asked to analyse the concentration of a certain medically in the human body.
-Using methods studied in course unity of MNUM.
+Using numerical methods studied in course unity of MNUM.